EnzoSeason/study-notes/rust/4-ownership.md

 - The items in stack have **fixed size**.

+The data type:

+- Integer
+- Floating point
+- Boolean
+- Char
+- Array
+- Tuple

-The data type, **Integer, Floating point, Boolean, Char, Array, Tuple**, has a fixed size, so they live in the stack.
+has a **fixed size**, so they live in the stack.

 ### Heap